Free forever for producers

 The problem

 Every producer knows the drill.
-You spend months on a track, you find a label that might fit, and then…
+You finish a track, find a label that might fit, then hunt for the right email, form, or message thread.

 Demos lost in DMs